aaron-grau/curic/nontech-readings/rails.md

 that divides an application into three basic parts, each responsible for handling a different task.

- + The model is concerned with retrieval of information and any logic done to that information.
++ The model is concerned with retrieval of information from storage, as well as any logic done to that information.
- + The view is concerned with representation and output of information
++ The view is concerned with presenting information.
- + The controller is concerned with accepting input and sends commands to the model to fetch or update information, and to the view to display information.
++ The controller is concerned with constructing the server's HTTP response and sends commands to the model to fetch or update information, and to the view to display information.
 It acts as the interface between the model and the view.

 ### Convention Over Configuration